webpack/webpack.js.org/content/guides/shimming.md

 };
 ```

-## `provide-plugin`
+## `ProvidePlugin`
-The [`provide-plugin`](/plugins/provide-plugin) makes a module available as a variable in every other module required by `webpack`.
+The [`ProvidePlugin`](/plugins/provide-plugin) makes a module available as a variable in every other module required by `webpack`.
 The module is required only if you use the variable.
 Most legacy modules rely on the presence of specific globals, like jQuery plugins do on `$` or `jQuery`.
 In this scenario, you can configure webpack to prepend `var $ = require(“jquery”)` every time it encounters the global `$` identifier.

 ```javascript